-Mark Willis was diagnosed with a rare sleep disorder at the age of 16, a condition which lead to him sleeping continuously for days, weeks and months without any apparent cause or reason.
+Mark was diagnosed with a rare sleep disorder at the age of 16, a condition which leads to him sleeping continuously for days, weeks and months without any apparent cause or reason.

 Growing up in Reading, Berkshire, Mark had enjoyed a happy and carefree childhood, with two younger siblings and loving, supportive parents who worked hard to provide the best for their family.

 School life and sports had been much the same for Mark as for any other teenager growing up.

 However, as he approached 16 years of age, subtle changes in his energy levels started to affect his ability.
 Gradually, he became disorientated and withdrawn and recalls how he struggled to understand even the simplest of tasks.

 From the outside it seemed he was reluctant to motivate himself, appearing to make less effort at school and opting out of socialising.

 As the lethargy persisted, other symptoms began to appear and it soon became apparent to his parent’s that the issue was far greater than their son becoming a lazy teenager who needed to take life more seriously.